apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 # How to scrape data in Python using Beautiful Soup

-Web scraping is not limited only to the JavaScript world.
+Web scraping is not limited to the JavaScript world.
 The Python ecosystem contains some pretty powerful scraping tools as well.
 One of those is [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a library for parsing HTML and easy navigation or modification of a DOM tree.

 This tutorial shows you how to write a Python [actor]({{@link actors.md}}) for scraping the weather forecast from [BBC Weather](https://www.bbc.com/weather).
 We also have an accompanying tutorial for [how to process the scraped data]({{@link tutorials/process_data_using_python.md}}) using [Pandas](https://pandas.pydata.org/).